SarkisovTeam/dreaming4MOFs/README.md

 ## 0. Dependencies

 An `environment.yml` file is available for setting up a new Python environment.
 Most of the required dependencies are handled in this file.
-However, some other packages, such as [group selfies](https://github.com/aspuru-guzik-group/group-selfies.git) and [PORMAKE](https://github.com/Sangwon91/PORMAKE.git) (if using Windows), will need to be installed seperately.
+However, the [group selfies](https://github.com/aspuru-guzik-group/group-selfies.git) library must be installed separately --- v1.0.0 was used to develop the code in this repo.
+It is also recommended to install [PORMAKE](https://github.com/Sangwon91/PORMAKE.git) using pip or WSL (if using Windows) --- v.0.2.0 was used in the code development, and will be required to generate (decode) MOFs into their corresponding `.cif` files.

-The code is primarily built upon the following libraries: `pytorch`, `numpy`, `pandas`, [selfies](https://github.com/aspuru-guzik-group/selfies.git), [group selfies](https://github.com/aspuru-guzik-group/group-selfies.git), `rdkit`, `scikit-learn`, [PORMAKE](https://github.com/Sangwon91/PORMAKE.git)
+The code is primarily built upon the following libraries: `pytorch`, `numpy`, `pandas`, [selfies](https://github.com/aspuru-guzik-group/selfies.git), [group selfies](https://github.com/aspuru-guzik-group/group-selfies.git), `rdkit`, `scikit-learn`, `ase`, [PORMAKE](https://github.com/Sangwon91/PORMAKE.git)

 ## 1. Training deep dreaming models